-All of the proposed LIDs in Table 5.3-3 depend on the storage capacity underground and water quality is achieved through filtration within the soil/ stone media under the surface vegetation.
+All of the proposed LIDs for the ROWs depend on the storage capacity underground and water quality is achieved through filtration within the soil/ stone media under the surface vegetation.
 The width reserved for LIDs on the ROWs are generally 2.4m wide on each side of the road (with the exception of parking layby areas).
 Where necessary to achieve a conservative Drainage Area to LID ratio (less than 20:1; approximately 15:1 Impervious area to LID area), the parking layby areas have been revised.
 A preliminary layout of the possible locations for the LIDs is illustrated on Drawing LID-1 and typical details are included on Drawing LID-2.

-Based on the Sustainable Technologies Evaluation Program (STEP), the minimum depth of the filter media should be 1m to support trees, 0.6m to support flowering perennial and decorative grasses and 0.3m to support turf grass.
+Based on the Sustainable Technologies Evaluation Program (STEP), the minimum depth of the filter media should be 0.6m to manage road and other hard surface runfof while supporting flowering perennial and decorative grasses.
 The LID will be sized to provide filtration for minimum the full 90th percentile event, which for the City of Mississauga is the 27mm storm event.
 Since the majority of the TSS is from the first flush of a major storm event, the performance for the LID is expected to exceed the 80% TSS removal target.
-A detailed PCSWMM LID sensitivity and performance analysis has been conducted for a hypothetical "worst case "Impervious Area to LID ratio to demonstrate that the required control of the 27mm event and 80% TSS removal can be achieved.
+A detailed PCSWMM LID sensitivity and performance analysis has been conducted for a hypothetical "worst case "Impervious Area to LID ratio to demonstrate that the required control of the 27mm event and 80% TSS removal can be achieved in a typical LID.
 Refer to Appendix E for details.

-As recommended in the LID Design Guide prepared by CVC and TRCA dated 2011, the lifespan of the LID can be extended through pre-treatment, therefore pre-treatment will be provided where possible.
+As recommended in the LID Design Guide prepared by CVC and TRCA dated 2011 and in the STEP LID design guidelines, the lifespan of the LID can be extended through pre-treatment, therefore pre-treatment will be provided where possible.
 Pre-treatments to be implemented will consist of filter strips and gravel diaphragms (i.e., a small trench filled with pea gravel, which is perpendicular to the flow path between the edge of the pavement and the bioretention practice to promote settling out of sediment).
 These measures will also acts as level spreaders, maintaining sheet flow into the LID.
 If the contributing drainage area is steep, then larger stone should be used in the diaphragm.
 A drop of 50-150 mm into the gravel diaphragm can be used to dissipate energy and promote settling.

-Detailed sizing and modelling of the LID features will be provided during detailed design.
-Although LID features are typically designed to provide some form of infiltration, the soil and groundwater conditions may require the design to be modified.
+Detailed sizing and modelling of the LID features will be provided during detailed design and following approval of the ROW package.
+Although LID features are typically designed to provide some form of infiltration, the soil and groundwater conditions may require the design to be modified to incorporate a liner.
 This will also be verified at detailed design and, if required, the bottom and sides of the LID can be lined with an impermeable layer and/or a sub-drain can be provided for excess water conveyance.